elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - A new helm chart `starboard-operator`, which creates `vulnerabilityreports` with information about image vulnerabilities.
 - Dashboard in Grafana showcasing image vulnerabilities.
+- Added option to enable dex integration for ops grafana

 ### Changed